pankaj6apr/roamrPrivacy/README.md

 ---

 ### **3. No Third-Party Services**
-Safarly does not integrate with any third-party services that collect or process user data.
+RoamR does not integrate with any third-party services that collect or process user data.

 ---